svjack/Keye/evaluation/KC-MMBench/README.md

 # Evaluation Datasets
+This project is based on the excellent [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) framework.

 Based on the in-house short video data, we constructed 6 datasets for **Keye** and other Vision-Language Models (VLMs) like **Qwen2.5-VL** and **InternVL** to evaluate performance.

 ## Tasks